 Learn more about the Former Hospital Site demolition and remediation.

-The town has also commissioned a number of studies to prepare to develop a new community centre and park; these study topics include:
+The town also commissioned a number of studies to prepare for the new community centre and park; these included:

 Learn more about the Former Hospital Site Community Centre and neighbourhood park.

-The South Central Public Lands Study provided the town with an overall concept for the redevelopment of the former hospital site, including a new community centre, park, potential housing and medical uses.
-This concept was approved in principle by Council in (2013) but recognized that a final plan could not be completed until the town took ownership of the site and completed the required environmental, heritage, building condition and detailed land use studies.
+The South Central Public Lands Study provided the town with an overall concept for the redevelopment of the former hospital site, including the new community centre, park and potential housing.
+This concept was approved in principle by Council in 2013 but recognized that a final plan could not be completed until the town took ownership of the site and completed the required environmental, heritage, building condition and detailed land use studies.

-Demolition is scheduled to take place summer, 2017.
-The community will be engaged in discussions about demolition and site remediation plan(s) in early 2017.
-For more information visit the Former Hospital Site project timeline page.
+Demolition started in summer 2017.
+The community was engaged in discussions about demolition and site remediation plan(s) in early 2017.

-The project specifications require that the contractor’s operations comply with the town’s by-laws and the MOECC standards relating to noise from construction activities.
-The contractor will provide a list of his equipment for the town’s demolition consultant to review for compliance.
-Fans, compressors and pumps produce lower noise levels than the major demolition equipment and will be placed around the site so as to minimize their cumulative impact on the overall sound level.
+The contractor provided a list of his equipment for the town’s demolition consultant to review for compliance.
+Fans, compressors and pumps produce lower noise levels than the major demolition equipment are placed around the site so as to minimize their cumulative impact on the overall sound level.
 If silencers or enclosures are required to achieve compliance, they will be installed by the contractor.
-As noted above, the town’s consultant will periodically take sound measurements to ensure compliance.
+The town’s consultant will periodically take sound measurements to ensure compliance.

 The current ambient sound level experienced in the neighbourhood is equivalent to low city traffic noise (50 dBA – 60 dBA).
 At times, depending on the activity, the sound levels expected during demolition may be similar to highway traffic (70 dBA – 80 dBA) but this will decrease the further away you are from the source.

 Without using any mitigation measures, the expected sound levels modelled by the consultant are below the MOECC guidelines for construction noise.
-The general contractor will develop a noise management plan to meet best management practices.
+The general contractor has a noise management plan to meet best management practices.
 The town’s consultant will periodically take sound measurements to ensure compliance.
-See the Noise Strategy fact sheet for details

 The contractor will not be allowed to idle on the street prior to 7 a.m.

-The town is committed to safe, equitable and adequate parking in all communities.
-New parking restrictions have been implemented in the area around the former hospital site; this allows for parking on both sides of the street, where space permits.
+New parking restrictions have been implemented in the area around the former hospital site allowing for parking on both sides of the street, where space permits.
 This option distributes on-street parking more equitably throughout the neighbourhood and is consistent with on-street parking in other parts of Oakville.

 Future parking restrictions may apply during the demolition and redevelopment phases at the former hospital site.
 Any changes will be discussed with, and communicated to, the community.

 To demolish and redevelop the former hospital site, trucks will require access to the facility.
-As the planning continues, the town is committed to informing residents about access plans and any potential changes to traffic patterns or volume.
-Maps will be posted to the project website.
+The town has put in place a traffic plan, and is committed to keeping residents informed about access plans and any potential changes to traffic patterns or volume.

 The town is committed to working to protect the habitat of chimney swifts, a threatened bird species, during the redevelopment of the former hospital site.
 Each summer, a colony of about 150 of the birds occupy the four triple-flue chimneys of the former Oakville Trafalgar High School (OTHS).
 Under the Endangered Species Act, the town will be required to maintain or replace existing chimney swift habitat as part of the redevelopment of the former hospital site.
 Staff provided a memo to Council on November 23, 2016 about the importance of maintaining and replacing the habitat of chimney swifts.